Sommen: Crustaceans

 The two large crustaceans of the lake, the signal crayfish and the noble crayfish, are not as abundant as fish.
 The signal crayfish is an introduced species.
 The lake stands out for having three crustacean species that are relicts from the time of the Fennoscandian Ice Sheet deglaciation about 12,000 years ago.
 These species are Pallasea quadrispinosa, Mysis relicta and Limnocalanus macrurus.
 However, the lake lacks the most common relict crustacean found in the lakes of southern Sweden, the Mysis relicta.

 Environmental concerns

 While the eastern parts of the lake have higher eutrophication values than the west, it does not qualify as an environmental problem in the lake as a whole.
 Neither is there any considerable acidification as seen in other Swedish lakes; however high cadmium and fluoride contents are an environmental concern.

-Extremely high concentrations of dioxin have been found in the vicinity of Brandnäs sågverk, a former lumber mill that closed in the 1950s.
+Extremely high concentrations of dioxins have been found in the vicinity of Brandnäs sågverk, a former lumber mill that closed in the 1950s.
 Most of this pollution is concentrated in the soil next to the mill in northern Torpön.